psrc/itm-tutorial-python/01-starting-with-data.md

 ## So What's a DataFrame?

-A DataFrame is a 2-dimensional data structure that can store data of diffetenure types (including characters, integers, floating point values, factors and more) in columns.
+A DataFrame is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, factors and more) in columns.
 It is similar to a spreadsheet or an SQL table or the `data.frame` in R.